RHYTHM N’ BLOOMS FAQ’s!

 Q: What are the prices for festival passes?
 Where can I purchase one?

-A: Weekend-long Festival passes are $60 and Day passes [available for Friday, Saturday, or Sunday] are $30.
+A: Weekend-long Festival passes are $60 and Day passes [available for Friday, Saturday, or Sunday] will be $30 [not yet available for purchase].
 Passes are available here.

 Q: What does each kind of pass include?